philipe-go/gobot-trader.bot/README.md

 Progress: 1) First version deployed to be used by market strategy experts.

-OBS: the bot was originally designed to work on a software which limits the interface through API, therefore it was necessary to find a solution as the client's requirement.
-Thus, it was found a solution using the protocol supported by the trading software and the key bindings to send trade orders.
+OBS: the bot was originally designed to work with a software that limits the interface with external applications.
+Therefore, it was necessary to find a solution to convey with client's requirements.
+Thus, I saw a solution using a protocol supported by the trading software and using key bindings to send trade orders.

 **Section 2: Asymptotic Analysis - Scalability**